 Opened cream cheese

 Once you have opened the cream cheese packaging, the decay process begins.
-Regardless of the shelf life written on the box, open cheese will probably last up to a week, a maximum of ten days.
-Provided, of course, you keep it in the fridge and not in the warm.
+Regardless of the shelf life written on the box, open soft cheese will probably last up to a week, a maximum of ten days.
+Provided, of course, you keep leftover cream cheese in the fridge and not in the warm.
+One more thing, properly stored foil wrapped cream cheese will have a better chance than poorly packed one.

 Can Cream Cheese Go Bad?